rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 private static final Logger LOGGER = LoggerFactory.getLogger("GitHubApp");
 ```

 How can we retrieve the needed information?
 The GitHub API provides a RESTful interface that we can use to retrieve the information we need.
 In detail, we need to perform two requests: one to retrieve the user information and one to retrieve the user's repositories.
-From the first one, we retrieve the username and email address, while from the second one, we retrieve the repositories.
+From the first one, we retrieve the username and email address; from the second, we retrieve the repositories.

 We don't need to implement the actual interaction with the GitHub API.
 So, we'll use a simplified version of the clients.
 Here are the interfaces we'll use: